Disclosure: This article contains affiliate links. We may earn a commission at no extra cost to you.

 Do payroll services handle taxes automatically?

-Yes, all five services reviewed here handle federal, state, and local tax calculations, filings, and payments automatically, including income tax withholding, FICA, FUTA, and SUTA.
-Most offer a tax penalty guarantee for their errors.
+All five services covered here handle federal, state, and local tax calculations, filings, and payments automatically — including income tax withholding, FICA, FUTA, and SUTA.
+Most offer a tax penalty guarantee covering errors made by the provider.

 What is the easiest payroll service to use?